 Best places to stay in Canggu

 - The Tipsy Gypsy Hostel is small hostel with equipped dorms, an outdoor pool and a bar.
 The easygoing atmosphere and the unbeatable prices make it a favorite of travelers on a budget.
-Click here for the latest rates and here for reviews.

 - Tapa Tepi Kali By Pramana counts with spacious modern room facing a lush garden and the pool.
-Click here for the latest rates and here for reviews.

 - Theanna Eco Villa And Spa have their own private pool and there is an on site restaurant and a bar.
-Click here for the latest rates and here for reviews.

 Thought to be the cultural and artistic center of Bali, Ubud is seriously a lovely place to visit and to spend a few days.
 You’ll find temples, markets, rice terraces and mountains, and plenty of restaurants serving food from anywhere in the world.
 While in Ubud make sure to visit the Monkey Forest, and to explore the surrounding attractions such as Jatiluwih Rice Terraces – so pretty that they are a UNESCO World Heritage Site.